 Prerequisite: Students must have completed English 3-4 Honors with an "A" or "B," or recommendation of the previous teacher with department chair approval.

-NCAA point of view; examining foundational works of American literature; citing strong and thorough textual evidence to support analysis of a text; analyzing the structure of a piece of writing; using valid reasoning and evidence to support argumentative claims; writing informative and explanatory texts to convey complex ideas; gathering, assessing, and integrating information from authoritative print and digital sources; participating in collaborative discussions; presenting information and evidence through formal speaking experiences; demonstrating a command of standard English, figurative language, and word relationships.
+English 5-6 covers units of study in the five Common Core strands: reading literature, reading for information, writing, language, speaking and listening.
+The course will focus on such essential skills as determining the theme or central idea of a text; analyzing the impact of an author's choice of story elements, figurative language, tone, and point of view; examining foundational works of American literature; citing strong and thorough textual evidence to support analysis of a text; analyzing the structure of a piece of writing; using valid reasoning and evidence to support argumentative claims; writing informative and explanatory texts to convey complex ideas; gathering, assessing, and integrating information from authoritative print and digital sources; participating in collaborative discussions; presenting information and evidence through formal speaking experiences; demonstrating a command of standard English, figurative language, and word relationships.
 Course readings will focus on American literature and may include short stories, poetry, drama, novels, non-fiction selections, and articles about current events; course activities will include research, writing assignments, and formal speaking assessments.